oktadev/okta-blog/_source/_posts/2023-09-14-spring-boot-keycloak-kubernetes.md

 In this walkthrough, you will build a microservices architecture example from JHipster, consisting of a `gateway` application based on Spring Gateway and two Spring Boot microservices `blog` and `store`.
 The `gateway` will act as the entrance to your microservices, providing HTTP routing and load balancing, quality of service, security and API documentation for all microservices.
 With the help of the JHipster Kubernetes sub-generator, you can deploy the application and its required services (Consul for service discovery, and Keycloak for OpenID Connect) to Google Kubernetes Engine (GKE).

-### Build the Spring Boot microservices architecture
+### Build a Spring Boot microservices architecture

 Install JHipster, you can do the classical local installation with npm.